B.S. in Physics with the Analytic Track

 This track requires the foundation set of physics courses plus six courses in a scientific area of focus, subject to the approval of the physics department.
 These courses can be tailored to the interests and career goals of the student.
 Additional areas of focus from the ones listed below are possible.
 Please feel free to contact the physics department chair for more information.

 The BA requires the foundation set of physics courses.
 This curriculum is intended for students with multiple interests, which could be in the humanities, social sciences, business, education, or sciences.
 A student has the flexibility to minor or double major.
 For students interested in pre-health programs, the BA in physics is one way of fulfilling all of the requirements.
 Please feel free to contact the physics department chair for more information.

 B.S. in Physics and Biology

 This is an interdisciplinary major.
-See Alternative Paths or visit the page for more information.
+See Alternative Paths or review the biology/physics interdisciplinary major course guide for more information.